estetsenko/qubership-maas/README.md

 # MaaS
 MaaS stands for Messaging as a Service.
-It offers to create and manage entites on RabbitMQ and Kafka brokers:
+It offers to create and manage entities on RabbitMQ and Kafka brokers:
 * RabbitMQ - vhosts, exchanges, queues and bindings
 * Kafka - topics

 Entities can be added using declarative configuration or via direct REST API calls.
 Also MaaS intended to help support Blue/Green application deployments.

 # Architecture
 MaaS should be installed in cloud in its own namespace.
 MaaS requires PostgresSQL database to persist its data.
 After installation, operations team should register RabbitMQ and Kafka instances in MaaS either using REST API or ENV variables during installation.
 Application that planning to use MaaS is need to enable MaaS integration in CMDB for its namespace.
-Application microiservices shouldn't interact with MaaS service directly, it must use maas-agent as security proxy and perfrom all request with M2M token.
+Application microservices shouldn't interact with MaaS service directly, it must use maas-agent as security proxy and perform all request with M2M token.

 MaaS service DOES NOT proxies or tunneling connections from microcervice to message brokers.
-Application microiservices receives from MaaS only metainformation about vhost/topic with host address and credentials to target broker.
+Application microservices receives from MaaS only metainformation about vhost/topic with host address and credentials to target broker.
 Then miscroservice establish direct connection to message broker using provided parameters from MaaS.

 ![](./docs/img/maas-architecture.png)